 Cutting boards, charcuterie boards and serving trays come in many shapes and sizes as well as different materials such as plastic, glass, steel and marble, all

 of which are very easy to clean.
 However, unlike wood cutting boards that tend to be softer on your knives resulting in less wear and tear, other non-wood chopping boards can highly demolish your cutting tools due to their hardness.
 Wood boards can accumulate some knife and wear marks, but when properly maintained they can effectively repair themselves so that you don’t notice big cutting marks on the façade of the board.

-There are many types of wood, some of them can be an ideal option to cut on and others don't make for the right choice.
-So choosing the proper wood is very crucial for several reasons, including preserving your tools and keeping your kitchen mess-free.
+There are types of wood.
+Some of them may be a good option to cut on, while others may not be the best choice.
+Selecting the right wood is critical for a variety of reasons, including preserving your tools and keeping your kitchen clean.

-Softwoods and hardwoods both have their practical value depending on the application, but as a cooking feature hardwood is superior to softwood due to its durability and stronger resistance to indentation, scratching and mold, etc.
+Both softwoods and hardwoods have their practical value depending on the application, but as a cooking feature, hardwood is superior to softwood due to its durability and stronger resistance to indentation, scratching, and mold, etc.

-Several hardwoods such as Maple, Walnut, cherry, Beech, and Ash, can serve as a great choice for cutting boards.
-Sugar Maple is the most popular choice due to its closed-grain structure and its anti-bacterial characteristics(1).
-Beech is also a good choice for chopping and charcuterie boards as it has the right amount of hardness… not too hard to dull your knives(2).
-And tends to be cheaper than some other hardwoods.
+Several hardwoods, such as maple, walnut, cherry, beech, and ash, can serve as great choices for cutting boards. due to its close-grain structure and its anti-bacterial characteristics(1).
+Beech is also an excellent choice for chopping and charcuterie boards since it has just the right amount of hardness; it is not too hard to dull your knives(2).
+It tends to be cheaper than some other hardwoods.

 End Grain vs. Edge Grain Boards